viraj-kumar/parsons/README.md

 # Hosting Parsons on Github Template
 This repo is a template to help you quickly and easily host Parson's problems on GitHub.

-You can use [Codio's graphical Parson's problems generator](https://codio.github.io/parsons-puzzle-ui/dist/) to create the Parson's problems and paste them into this template.
-[Visit the other repo's main page for help on using the generator.](https://codio.github.io/parsons-puzzle-ui/)
+I recommend using [this Parson's problem generator](https://viraj-cse.github.io/parsons-puzzle-ui/dist/), which is a slightly modified version of [Codio's generator](https://codio.github.io/parsons-puzzle-ui/dist/).
+The key change is the **addition of a feedback box**.
+After creating the Parson's problems, paste them into this template.
+[Visit the Codio repo's main page for help on using the generator.](https://codio.github.io/parsons-puzzle-ui/)

 ## How to host your own Parson's Problems